-Individual student's research different issues and this allows the assignments to be used to assess their learning outcomes and also facilitate the learning process when shared with their peers during presentations (see posters and verbal presentations below).
+Individual students' research different issues and this allows the assignments to be used to assess their learning outcomes and also facilitate the learning process when shared with their peers during presentations

 Some assignments include an element of reflection, to prepare the students for their role as qualified reflective practitioners.
 The complexity of reflection required develops through the three levels.